cefriel/chimera-rml-implementation-report/README.md

 Download the latest release of `chimera-example`  JAR from the [Chimera](https://github.com/cefriel/chimera) repository or add the right `wget` command to the `run.sh` file.

 The script `run.sh` can be used to run the tests.
-Manual inspection is needed on http://rml.io/test-cases/ to check and asses the expected behaviour.
+Manual inspection is needed on http://rml.io/test-cases/ to check and assess if Chimera behaves as defined in the test cases.